 When you have a home gym, space is always at a premium.
 The only items you want to take up a lot of space are ones that are versatile.

 While there are a few great accessory exercises you can do with a hyperextension, it’s not nearly as versatile as, say, an adjustable bench or power rack.
-As such, it wouldn’t be practical for many home gym owner to have a dedicated hyperextension machine, which takes up a decent amount of room.
+As such, it wouldn’t be practical for many home gym owners to have a dedicated hyperextension machine, which takes up a decent amount of room.

-However, the Hyper Core Attachment allows you to do these core exercise while taking up minimal amount of space.
+However, the Hyper Core Attachment allows you to do these core exercises while taking up a minimal amount of space.
 It only adds 23″ to the length of the Super Bench Pro when installed.
 More importantly, you can easily remove it and store it upright against a wall or in a closet so that takes up relatively little space.

 It’s worth noting that the angle of the Hyper Core when used with the Super Bench Pro will be 41 degrees.
 This is slightly less than the 45 degree angle achieved on the original Super Bench.
 The reason for the discrepancy is that the Super Bench Pro is a few inches shorter than the original.
 Practically speaking, the 4 degrees won’t make much of a difference, but you should know about it before buying.

 The last thing to know about the Hyper Core Attachment is that you can also use it with the Cable Seat Attachment instead of the Super Bench Pro: